SandraXXL/-Accuracy-96-InceptionV3-Dog-breed-classification/README.md

 <img src="https://github.com/user-attachments/assets/712dc70e-b9a2-4dc0-8372-1f9d4687e3d2" width="400" />
 <img src="https://github.com/user-attachments/assets/4c6ab2ae-4812-4de2-9088-49791e092819" width="400" />

+## Note:
+The bulldog class has the lowest accuracy because the training set contains only English bulldogs, while the testing set includes both English and French bulldogs.
+Later I'll try to enhance the dataset.

 ## Steps of running python web app (in local environment):

 1. go to your terminal/cmd and locate in the directory that contains 'app3.py';